R.E.M.: 1988–1997: International breakthrough and alternative rock stardom

 In January 1995, R.E.M. set out on its first tour in six years.
 The tour was a huge commercial success, but the period was difficult for the group.
 On March 1, Berry collapsed on stage during a performance in Lausanne, Switzerland, having suffered a brain aneurysm.
 He had surgery immediately and recovered fully within a month.
 Berry's aneurysm was only the beginning of a series of health problems that plagued the Monster tour.
 Mills had to undergo abdominal surgery to remove an intestinal adhesion in July; a month later, Stipe had to have an emergency surgery to repair a hernia.
 Despite all the problems, the group had recorded the bulk of a new album while on the road.
 The band brought along eight-track recorders to capture its shows, and used the recordings as the base elements for the album.
-The final three performances of the tour were filmed at the Omni Coliseum in Atlanta, Georgia and released in home video form as Road Movie.
+The final three performances of the tour were filmed at the Omni Coliseum in Atlanta, Georgia, and released in home video form as Road Movie.

 R.E.M. re-signed with Warner Bros.
 Records in 1996 for a reported $80 million (a figure the band constantly asserted originated with the media), rumored to be the largest recording contract in history at that point.
 The group's 1996 album New Adventures in Hi-Fi debuted at number two in the US and number one in the UK.
 The five million copies of the album sold were a reversal of the group's commercial fortunes of the previous five years.
 Critical reaction to the album was mostly favorable.
 In a 2017 retrospective on the band, Consequence of Sound ranked it third out of R.E.M.'s 15 full-length studio albums.
 The album is Stipe's favorite from R.E.M. and he considers it the band at their peak.
-Mills says "It usually takes a good few years for me to decide where an album stands in the pantheon of recorded work we've done.
+Mills says, "It usually takes a good few years for me to decide where an album stands in the pantheon of recorded work we've done.
 This one may be third behind Murmur and Automatic for the People.
-According to DiscoverMusic: "Arguably less immediate and less accessible[...]New Adventures in Hi-Fi is a sprawling, "White Album"-esque affair clocking in at 65 minutes.
+According to DiscoverMusic: "Arguably less immediate and less accessible [...]
+New Adventures in Hi-Fi is a sprawling, "White Album"-esque affair clocking in at 65 minutes.
 However, while it required some time and commitment from the listener, the record's contents were rich, compelling and frequently stunning.
 Accordingly, the album has continued to lobby for recognition and has long since earned its reputation as R.E.M.'s most unsung LP."
-While sales were impressive they were below their previous major label records.
-Time's writer Christopher John Farley argued that the lesser sales of the album were due to the declining commercial power of alternative rock as a whole.
+While sales were impressive, they were below their previous major label records.
+Times writer Christopher John Farley argued that the lesser sales of the album were due to the declining commercial power of alternative rock as a whole.
 That same year, R.E.M. parted ways with manager Jefferson Holt, allegedly due to sexual harassment charges levied against him by a member of the band's home office in Athens.
 The group's lawyer Bertis Downs assumed managerial duties.